ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Related Work

-Compared to existing work on talking-head generation \cite{zhang2024emodiffhead} and portrait editing \cite{guo2024liveportrait,ma2024follow}, we focus more on efficient dynamic facial expression generation incorporating emotional priors.
-Previous approaches \cite{bouzid2024facenhance,varanka2024towards} often exhibit weaknesses in interpretability and temporal scalability.
+Furthermore, unlike talking-head generation \cite{zhang2024emodiffhead} or portrait editing \cite{guo2024liveportrait,ma2024follow} that emphasize identity or multimodal alignment, we focus on efficient dynamic expression generation with emotional priors.
+This directly addresses the interpretability and temporal scalability limitations of previous approaches \cite{bouzid2024facenhance,varanka2024towards}.